 - Employers can purchase group health insurance coverage for their workforce at any time during the year.
 But an annual open enrollment period will then apply, during which workers can enroll in the plan or make changes to their coverage — and employees who experience various qualifying events have access to the employer-sponsored plan outside of the annual open enrollment period.

-For everyone else shopping for their own health insurance – on or off-exchange – a qualifying event will be necessary in order to buy a plan outside of open enrollment.
+For everyone else shopping for their own health insurance – on-exchange or off-exchange – a qualifying event will be necessary in order to buy a plan outside of open enrollment.